Chowrasta (Darjeeling): Statues, monuments and developments

-Bhanu Bhakta statue

-On the far North of the square stands a good sized golden concrete statue of Nepali poet Shri Bhanubhakta Acharya stood a brown granite plinth facing the open flat as if to watch over the souls who visit there.
-Initially, a 'bust above' statue of the Acharya was erected on 17 June 1949 and a full life sized figure reinstalled on 13 July 1996, commissioned by the Nepali Sahitya Sammelan.

-In 2014 a park located behind the statue (North) was developed into a stepped concrete platform to give way for public events.
+On the far North of the square stands a golden concrete statue of Nepali poet Shri Bhanubhakta Acharya.
+Initially, a 'bust above' statue of the Acharya was erected on 17 June 1949 and a full life sized figure was reinstalled on 13 July 1996, commissioned by the Nepali Sahitya Sammelan.
+In 2014 a park located behind the statue was developed into a stepped concrete platform for public events.

-Water fountain and Hawa Ghar

-Immediately after the entrance from Nehru Road (South end of Chowrasta) is a water fountain ornamented with concrete golden colored fishes (perhaps koi) and pelicans, however the fountain ceased to operate or spout water since long due to the scarcity of water in Darjeeling.
+Immediately after the entrance from Nehru Road is a water fountain ornamented with concrete golden colored fishes and pelicans, however the fountain is nonoperational.

-The Hawa Ghar (translation: wind house) is a permanent roofed concrete stage like structure on the east edge of Chowrasta where cultural programs, performances and the occasional political speeches take place (historically local political speeches are limited to Chowk Bazar, a less glamorous part to town).
+The Hawa Ghar (translation: wind house) is a permanent roofed concrete stage-like structure on the east edge of Chowrasta where cultural programs, performances and political speeches take place.

-Pigeons

-Chaurasta, like all city squares has its share of pigeon population and feeding them is still a popular activity among the elderly and the tourists.
-Their droppings disfigure the Bhanubhakta statue and other stonework and the birds not considered a health or public hazard yet.
+Chaurasta has a pigeon population and feeding them is a popular activity.
+Their droppings disfigure the Bhanubhakta statue and other stonework; the birds are not considered a health or public hazard.